 Tagging monarchs is as easy as:

-(1) record the complete 6-character tag code (e.g., ABC123) and other information requested on the datasheet;
+(1) record the complete alphanumeric tag code (e.g. AABC123) and other information requested on the datasheet;

-To submit your data, you may still mail it to the address on the datasheet; however, please consider downloading a Monarch Watch Tagging Datasheet in spreadsheet format (available above) to submit via a simple online form instead.
+To submit your data, you may still mail the paper datasheet(s) to the address on the official datasheet; however, please consider downloading a Monarch Watch Tagging Datasheet in spreadsheet format (available above) to submit via a simple online form instead.
 This allows us to compile the data in a more efficient manner.
 You may also use the Monarch Watch mobile app.

-After you have entered your data into a single spreadsheet using the application of your choice, please save/export/download the file to your computer's desktop (to make it easy to locate) as an Excel file with the extension .xls or .xlsx and name the file in the format: 2018-lastname-firstname (for example, 2018-smith-john.xlsx).
+After you have entered your data into a single spreadsheet using the application of your choice, please save/export/download the file to your computer's desktop (to make it easy to locate) as an Excel file with the extension .xls or .xlsx and name the file in the format: tagyear-firstname-lastname (for example, 2022-jane-doe.xlsx).
 Most spreadsheet applications including Google Sheets will allow you to save spreadsheets in Excel's format, but if this is not an option for you please choose .csv (comma separated value) format instead.
-Once you have your file saved and properly named, please proceed to the
+Once you have your file saved and properly named, please proceed to the Tagging Data Submission Form:

-where you will be asked for your name, email address, the complete tag code series you received (for example, ABC500-999, XYZ300-349) the number of tags received/used and presented with a button to locate and upload the file from your computer.
+where you will be asked for your name, email address, the complete tag code series you received (for example, AABC500-999, AXYZ300-349) the number of tags received/used and presented with a button to locate and upload the file from your computer.

 Please submit your data by one method only (preferably online).
 That is, if you submit your data online, please do not mail in your sheet(s) as well.